tpankratz1/Final-Project-Stroke-Prediction/README.md

 # Final Project: Stroke Prediction

 ### Selected topic
-Predicting the likelyhood of a person having a stroke, based on input parameters such as gender, age, various diseases, smoking status, etc.
+Predicting the likelyhood of a stroke event, based on input parameters such as gender, age, various diseases, smoking status, etc.

 ### Reasons for selecting topic
 All four team members work in health care at Mayo Clinic.
-Also, several team members have family members who have dealt with strokes, including a grandfather and a father, so the topic is a bit personal as well.
+Also, several team members have family members who have had strokes, including a grandfather and a father, so the topic is a bit personal as well.

-### Source data description
+### Source data
 - Stroke Prediction Dataset, Kaggle
 - Fedesoriano, Data Scientist
 - Contributors: Gaetan Lopez, Bhuvan Chennoju, Joshua Swords
 - https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset
--

 ### Questions hoped to get answered
 How do factors, such as gender, age, various diseases, smoking status, etc., affect the likelyhood of a person having a stroke?